 Is Casa Batlló worth visiting?

-Yes — with the right approach.
+Yes, with the right approach.
 Book in advance, give it at least 90 minutes, and visit on a weekday morning if possible.
 Visitors who rush it or arrive without a reservation in peak season are the ones who leave underwhelmed.
-Done properly, it’s one of the most memorable buildings in Europe.
+Done properly, it is one of the most memorable buildings in Europe.

 How much do Casa Batlló tickets cost?

-The first morning slot (9:00–9:30) on a weekday is consistently the least crowded.
+The first morning slot, 9:00 to 9:30 on a weekday, is consistently the least crowded.
 The facade also looks exceptional at dusk when the trencadís catches warm light.
-The Magic Nights experience is designed specifically for the evening atmosphere and is the most consistently reviewed option for a reason.
+November to February outside public holidays sees the lowest crowd levels of the year.

 Did Gaudí design Casa Batlló from scratch?

 No. An 1877 building already existed on the site.
 The city rejected the demolition permit, so Gaudí performed a complete renovation — new facade, transformed interiors, redesigned rooftop — while preserving the original load-bearing structure.
-Many architects consider this more impressive than his new-build projects precisely because of those constraints.
+Many architects consider this more impressive than his new-build projects.